votchallenge/trax/README.md

 Matlab server implementation
 ----------------------------
-Matlab TraX implementation together with the specific documentation is available in the `matlab` directory.
-On Linux and OSX Mex functions can be used to run a TraX server, on Windows you have to use a special program called `mwrapper.exe`.

-It is technically not possible to have a native Matlab client so for now the only option is to run `traxclient` program from Matlab.
+It is technically not possible to have a Matlab-only implementation of TraX protocol on all platforms because of the way Matlab handles terminal input and output.
+Therefore, Matlab TraX implementation is available as a MEX function that links the C library.
+It is available in the `matlab` directory.
+In case of using Matlab on Windows, the only way to use TraX is to use TCP/IP sockets, which means that both the client and server have to explicitly enable this (see help of `traxclient` for more details).

 License
 -------